 Whoever wrote Alexandrian War, it's a continuation of the story that ended so abruptly in Caesar's Civil War.
 It begins with Caesar in Alexandria, fighting against the forces of king Ptolemy XIII, defeating Ptolemy's army and installing Cleopatra VII as sole ruler of Egypt.
 (Nominally with her younger brother, Ptolemy XIV, as co-ruler.)

 Oddly, the name “Cleopatra” appears only once, in a brief passage.
 There's no mention of Caesar's personal relationship with her, the famous Nile cruise or their son.
 Also oddly: despite the name of the book, more than half of it is about other things.
-There's a long section on what was going on in Spain while Caesar was in the east, and a long section on Caesar's doings in the east after leaving Alexandria: fighting a war against king Pharnaces of Pontus (that's where we get “veni, vidi vici,” although that quote doesn't come from this book), and otherwise settling affairs around Cilicia and Capadocia and Galatia.
+There's a long section on what was going on in Spain while Caesar was in the east, and a long section on Caesar's doings in the east after leaving Alexandria: winning a war against king Pharnaces of Pontus (that's where we get “veni, vidi, vici,” although that quote doesn't come from this book), and otherwise settling affairs around Cilicia and Capadocia and Galatia.
 The book ends with Caesar returning to Rome, presumably with the intention of serving out his term as consul and dictator.

 When Brunetti turned to leave, Vianello asked, ‘What about the deal I make with him?
 Will we keep our part of it?’